MA in TESOLApply Now!

 The MA TESOL program at Lincoln is well structured and contains an excellent blend of theoretical and practical learning.
 While engaged in the program, it was possible for me to live in various countries, maintain a full schedule of teaching commitments, and continue to serve others around me largely because of the strong support received from the professors and from the program director.
 I am very grateful for all of that support.
 It was exemplary.

 Professor of TESOL and Interdisciplinary Studies

-- Some doctoral work completed, Illinois State University
+- 45 semester hours of doctoral work completed, Illinois State University

 - MS, Illinois State University